LiangliangNan/MVStudio/ReadMe.md

 found in the accompanying 'License' file.

-Should you have any questions, comments, or suggestions, please contact me at: liangliang.nan@gmail.com
+Should you have any questions, comments, or suggestions, please contact me at _liangliang.nan@gmail.com_

 ---